phoenixframework/phoenix/D_controllers.md

 end
 ```

 If we want to use the url helper to pass a full url to `redirect/2`, we must use the atom `:external`.
-Note that the url does not have to be truly external to our application to use `:exernal`, as we see in this example.
+Note that the url does not have to be truly external to our application to use `:external`, as we see in this example.

 ```elixir
 def index(conn, _params) do